CABCLabs/cabc-core-website/src/pages/blog/2020-06-23-what-the-latests-cabc-findings-point-too.md

 ---
 templateKey: blog-post
-title: What the latests CABC findings point too?
+title: What the latests CABC findings point too?/SmileFM
 date: 2020-06-23T10:03:42.377Z
 description: Stuart Jones unpacks the results from a recent Protest report...what does this point too?
 A trend?